Government of China: National Supervisory Commission

-The National Supervisory Commission (NSC) is the highest supervisory (anti-corruption) agency of the PRC.
+The National Supervisory Commission (NSC) is the highest state supervisory (anti-corruption) agency of China.
 At the same administrative ranking as the Supreme People's Court and Supreme People's Procuratorate, it supervises all public officials who exercise public power.
-Its operations are merged with the Central Commission for Discipline Inspection of the CCP.
+It closely operates together with the Central Commission for Discipline Inspection of the CCP, and effectively acts as the state arm of the CCDI.
 It replaced the former Ministry of Supervision.
-Currently the director of National Supervisory Commission is Liu Jinguo.

 Supreme People's Court and Supreme People's Procuratorate

-The Supreme People's Court is the judicial organ of the People's Republic of China.
-Hong Kong and Macau, as special administrative regions, have separate judicial systems based on British common law traditions and Portuguese civil-law traditions respectively, and are out of the jurisdiction of the Supreme People's Court.
+The Supreme People's Court is the judicial organ of the People's Republic of China and is subject to the control of the CCP's Central Political and Legal Affairs Commission.
+Hong Kong and Macau, as special administrative regions, have separate judicial systems based on British common law traditions and Portuguese civil-law traditions, respectively.
 The judges of the Supreme People's Court are appointed by the National People's Congress.